0% Finance Available – Book FREE Consultation.

 As mentioned above, age is not necessarily a factor that limits cataract surgery.
 However, there are certain conditions and circumstances where it might not be best to undergo the treatment.
 These can include some of the following:

 - Underlying eye conditions – Conditions such as active diabetic retinopathy or active wet macular degeneration might limit what can be achieved during cataract surgery and affect the results expected.

 - Previous eye trauma – If you have suffered any prior eye damage in an accident then this may be a limiting factor.

 - Stage of cataracts – Some very advanced forms of cataract may not be treatable, but this only applies in very few cases.

 - Genetic conditions – Keratoconus and Marfan’s syndrome are two genetic conditions that can make surgery difficult.

 - Pre-existing conditions – Glaucoma, uveitis and other conditions affecting the eyes might also prevent surgery.

-No, the surgery itself only takes a few minutes and most of your recovery can be done in the comfort of your own home.
+No, the surgery itself only takes a few minutes and most of your cataract surgery recovery can be done in the comfort of your own home.

 You must arrange for transportation to and from the hospital on the day of surgery as your vision will be slightly blurred.
 We advise bringing a friend or family member along with you.